awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-cli-install-windows.md

 1\.
 Install Docker\.

 Docker Desktop supports the most recent Windows operating system\.
 For legacy versions of Windows, the Docker Toolbox is available\.
 Choose your version of Windows for the correct Docker installation steps:
-+ To install Docker for Windows 10, see [Docker Desktop for Windows](https://www.docker.com/docker-windows)\.
++ To install Docker for Windows 10, see [Install Docker Desktop for Windows](https://docs.docker.com/docker-for-windows/install/)\.
 + To install Docker for older versions of Windows, see [Install Docker Toolbox on Windows](https://docs.docker.com/toolbox/toolbox_install_windows/)\.

 2\.
 Configure your shared drives\.